brown-studios/minuet/docs/fan-motor-guide.md

 The motor should be designed for operation at a nominal 12 V.  The actual operating voltage will depend on the supply voltage.

 The motor should have a minimum current rating of 1.5 A per phase.
 You will need to configure the current limit of your Minuet board to not exceed your motor's current rating.
-The v1 hardware supports a maximum of 1.5 A and the v2 hardware supports a maximum of 3 A.  You can use a motor with a higher current rating than Minuet supports but beyond a certain point you are at greater risk of having problems operating the fan quietly at low speeds.
+The v2 hardware supports a maximum of 4 A.  You can use a motor with a higher current rating than Minuet supports but beyond a certain point you are at greater risk of having problems operating the fan quietly at low speeds.

-The motor must have digital hall sensors, prefereably with 30° placement (refers to the electrical phase angle of the signals produced by the motor's hall sensors relative to the back EMF of the motor coils).
-Unfortunately, this information may not be in the datasheet so you'll just have to try it out.
+The motor must have digital hall sensors.

 You are unlikely to find a suitable motor that is a perfect drop-in replacement for the original motor's dimensions.
 That's just physics.
 Brushless DC motors are generally more efficient than brushed DC motors of equivalent power so they tend to be smaller.
 Refer to the Minuet documentation to make adapters for the different motor body size, mounting hole pattern, shaft diameter, shaft length, and shaft keying as required.